crazyyy/wp-framework/wordpress/wp-content/plugins/fast-velocity-minify/readme.txt

 = Is it resource intensive, or will it use too much CPU on my shared hosting plan? =

 No it's not.
-The generation of the minified files is done only once per group of CSS or JS files (and only if needed).
-All pages that request the same group of CSS or JS files will also make use of that cache file.
-The cache file will be served from the uploads directory as a static file and there is no PHP involved.
+On the first run, each single file is minified into an intermediate cache.
+When a new group of files is found, it reuses those files and merges them into a new static cache file.
+All pages that request the same group of CSS or JS files will also make use of that file.

 ...